bitkub/bitkub-official-api-docs/restful-api.md

 22 | Invalid side
 23 | Failed to update order status
 24 | Invalid order for lookup (or cancelled)
+25 | KYC level 1 is required to proceed
 30 | Limit exceeds
 40 | Pending withdrawal exists
 41 | Invalid currency for withdrawal